aws/aws-iot-device-sdk-java-v2/README.md

 Look up the latest SDK version here: https://github.com/aws/aws-iot-device-sdk-java-v2/releases

 ### Building AWS IoT SDK from source

-To build this SDK from source, you need to [install and configure Maven](https://maven.apache.org/install.html).

-See [step-by-step instructions](./documents/PREREQUISITES.md) for more details on configuring required tools.

 ``` sh
 # Create a workspace directory to hold all the SDK files